 Emily Dickinson was a master at describing the natural world and capturing feelings through her prose.

-Full of beauty and simple elegance, this book also includes illustrations and brief commentary and definitions.
+Full of beauty and simple elegance, this book also includes illustrations, brief commentary, and definitions.

 This is actually just one book in the Poetry for Young People series about famous, influential poets.